What’s a spinal cord injury?

-The spinal cord is a bundle of nerves and other tissue contained and protected by the vertebrae of the spine, which are the bones stacked on top of each other that make up the spine.
-It is composed of many nerves, and extends from the brain’s base down the back, ending close to the buttocks.
+The spinal cord is a bundle of nerves and other tissue that the vertebrae of the spine contains and protects.
+The vertebrae are the bones stacked on top of each other that make up the spine.
+The spine contains many nerves, and extends from the brain’s base down the back, ending close to the buttocks.

-The spinal cord is responsible for transporting impulses (messages) from the brain to all parts of the body, and from the body to the brain.
-We are able to perceive pain and move our limbs because of messages transmitted through the spinal cord.
+The spinal cord is responsible for sending messages from the brain to all parts of the body.
+It also sends messages from the body to the brain.
+We’re able to perceive pain and move our limbs because of messages sent through the spinal cord.

-If the spinal cord is injured, some or all of these impulses may be prevented from “getting through.”
+If the spinal cord sustains an injury, some or all of these impulses may not be able to “get through.”
 The result is a complete or total loss of sensation and mobility below the injury.
-Therefore, a spinal cord injury closer to the neck will typically cause paralysis throughout a larger part of the body than one in the lower back area.
+A spinal cord injury closer to the neck will typically cause paralysis throughout a larger part of the body than one in the lower back area.

 - falling from a significant height